-In fact, survey subjects who were in the same relationship throughout the study reported that attraction to their partners peaked in winter as well, proving that even an august relationship can see a sexual uptick in December!
+From December to February, attraction levels rose and peaked, while in June, July and August they reached their lowest readings for the entire year.
+In fact, survey subjects who were in the same relationship throughout the study reported that attraction to their partners peaked in winter as well, proving that even a summer love can become more intense during the winter.

 Why, we hear you ask, is this so?
-Researchers posit that all the extra bared skin we see when the heat is on makes for a flesh overload in the minds of men, and the more covered-up wardrobes women wear in winter makes the sight of just a little skin all the more arousing.
+Researchers suggest that all the extra bared skin we see when the heat is on makes for a flesh overload in the minds of men, and the more covered-up wardrobes women wear in winter makes the sight of just a little skin all the more arousing.
 The unchanging attraction to faces supports this argument, the reason being that faces are seen all year round and thus there are no dry spells surrounding them.

 According to the UC Health Media Group, winter also affects our mood in a variety of ways—and not really for the better.
 Amongst common health problems like overall dryness and decreased exercise, SAD, or seasonal affective disorder, is a type of depression that causes irritability and social withdrawal.
 Perhaps this loneliness is the reason why we especially crave the closeness and intimacy with a partner.

 And what about women’s seasonal sexual arousal?
 Well, that’s a study that’s yet to be conducted.
 However, there are a number of other factors that could influence this peak in sexual performance.